CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 ## A. Uploading data with rclone

 Rclone is the power user tool for Allas.
-It is good in cases where the data does not compress much or the data must be stored so that each file is stored as a separate object.
+It is good in cases where the data does not compress much or the data must be stored as each file being a separate objectd.

 !!! warning
     Rclone provides a fast and effective way to use Allas, but you should use it carefully as rclone operations can _overwrite_